Farming for Garlic... on the Isle of Wight?

 A visit to the Garlic Farm Shop is a must for, well, anything to do with garlic really!
 There are loads of different fresh garlic to choose from, garlic plants for planting in your garden, garlic pickles and chutneys and even smoked garlic.
 Or maybe you are searching for that perfect garlic crusher or grater or garlic emblazoned pinnie… the list is endless.

-The Garlic Farm Café has been open two years and is fast becoming a favourite with Islanders and visitors alike.
+The Garlic Farm Café has been open for 12 years and is a firm favourite with Islanders and visitors alike.
 Its attractive wooden and glass exterior gives an airy feel to the interior and the food is all locally produced.

 All the main timbers are Macrocarpa, planted and grown on the farm by Colin and his father.
 The 10ft columns are supported on staddlestones and a slate roof and flagstone floor, complemented by traditional wood-burners for the winter, make the Farm Shop and Cafe a great visit anytime of the year.

-“We’ve found evidence that the Romans ate garlic – particularly a paste that they used for flavouring which was a mixture of garlic, anchovies and olive oil.
+Evidence has been found that the Romans ate garlic, particularly a paste that they used for flavouring which was a mixture of garlic, anchovies and olive oil, and a lot of Roman artifacts have been found on the farmland.

 “There’s a metaphysic in this – it’s something that touches beyond just a food.
-It has improved our heath and wellbeing as well as our appreciation of nature,” added Colin who is returning to Kazakhstan this summer.
+It has improved our heath and wellbeing as well as our appreciation of nature,” added Colin.

-Tom Honeyman Brown is the farm’s general Manager.
-“We grow 16 different varieties of garlic and supply seed to most of the wholesale seed buyers – Thompsons, Fothergill’s, Marshalls and Suttons,” said Tom.
-“We also sell seed direct to customers in our shop or online.
+The Garlic Farm grow 16 different varieties of garlic and supply seed to most of the wholesale seed buyers – Thompsons, Fothergill’s, Marshalls and Suttons - and direct to customers in the shop or online.

-And where better to while away some of those sunlight hours after learning all about garlic than in the courtyard or inside the café, sampling some of the best food that the Island has to offer.
-It’s not all cooked with garlic but as Jo said: “You certainly won’t be disappointed if you’re a garlic lover.”
+Where better to while away some of those sunlight hours after learning all about garlic than in the courtyard or inside the café, sampling some of the best food that the Island has to offer?
+It’s not all cooked with garlic but you certainly won’t be disappointed if you’re a garlic lover.